 Because the Amazon RDS instance is not publicly accessible, you won’t be able to access it from outside (from Internet).
 You have different options to get access to the RDS instance like creating a VPN or adding a bastion host.
 We’ll choose the latter one because it’s quick to setup and we don’t have to use a VPN client.

-G
+Go back to the AWS console and select EC2 under compute:

-T
+Then select Launch instance:

-F
+For the bastion host we’ll choose the Amazon Linux AMI:

 Choose the cheapest option, like a t2.nano.
 This instance will only be used to ssh into the VPC.

-S
+Select the default VPC.

-For this demo we will open 22 to the world but in reality (source of the security group for TCP 22).
+For this demo we will open 22 to the world but in reality you should restrict the ssh access to your public IP address only(source of the security group for TCP 22).

 Step 3: Configure a new connection in MySQL Workbench

-C.
+Create a new connection.

 Select Standard TCP/IP over SSH.
 SSH Hostname : Enter your bastion host public DNS SSH username: ec2-user SSH Key : Select the bastion private key.
 MySQL Hostname: Enter your RDS DNS name MySQL port : 3306 Username: Your DB username created during the RDS launch wizard.

-C
+Click on Test connection:

-If it’s your first SSH connection to the bastion host instance from MySQL Workbench, it will ask to add a SSH Server fingerprint, click on
+If it’s your first SSH connection to the bastion host instance from MySQL Workbench, it will ask to add a SSH Server fingerprint, click on Continue.

-E
+Enter your Amazon RDS DB password.

 You should have a success message telling that MySQL Workbench is able to connect to the Amazon RDS instance.